-Members of the Hall of Elegance and Rectitude (Lizhengdian Xiushuyuan 麗正殿修書院) were entrusted with the compilation, led by high members of the central government, like Zhang Yue 張說, Xiao Song 蕭嵩 (d.
-749) and Zhang Jiuling 張九齡.
-Among the compilers' team were persons like Xu Jian 徐堅 (659-729), Wei Shu 韋述 (d.
+Members of the Hall of Elegance and Rectitude (Lizhengdian Xiushuyuan 麗正殿修書院) were entrusted with the compilation, led by high members of the central government, like Zhang Yue 張說 (663-730), Xiao Song 蕭嵩 (d.
+749) and Zhang Jiuling 張九齡 (678-740).
+Among the compilers' team were important scholars like Xu Jian 徐堅 (659-729), Wei Shu 韋述 (d.
 757), Liu Zhenglan 劉鄭蘭, and Lu Shanjing 盧善經.
-In 738 the book was finished, including a commentary, and was submitted to the throne by Counsellor-in-chief Li Linfu 李林甫.
-The emperor nominally took over the authorship of the book.
+In 738 the book was finished, including a commentary, and was submitted to the throne by Counsellor-in-chief Li Linfu 李林甫 (683-753).
+The emperor was nominally called the author of the book.

-Although nominally the Tang liudian alleges to be structured according to the model of the Confucian Classic Zhouli 周禮 "Rites of the Zhou", the putative offices of the Zhou dynasty 周 (11th. cent.-221 BC), it is in fact structured according to the real government structure of the Tang empire.
+Although the Tang liudian alleges to be structured according to the model of the Confucian Classic Zhouli 周禮 "Rites of the Zhou", the putative offices of the Zhou dynasty 周 (11th. cent.-221 BC), it is in fact structured according to the real government structure of the Tang empire.
 In the beginning the so-called Three Preceptors (sanshi 三師), the Three Dukes (sangong 三公), and the Department of State Affairs (shangshusheng 尚書省) are described, follwed by the Six Ministries and their sub-agencies.